mrsonne/hubit/README.md

 ### Index specifiers
 `hubit` infers indices based on the input data and the index specifiers for the binding paths in the `consumes.input` sections.
 Therefore, index identifiers used in binding paths in the `consumes.results` and `provides` sections should always be defined in binding paths in the `consumes.input` sections.

 Note that only binding paths that are consumed can contain index specifiers with the prefix `:@`.
 Binding paths for provided attributes, on the other hand, should always represent a specific location i.e. can only contain pure index identifiers.
-For this reason the binding below are invalid
+For this reason the binding below is invalid

 ```yml
 provides :